WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 ## Spelling

 In general, use American (US) English.
 When the spelling of English words differ by locale, use the US spelling.
-If you're doubtful of a particular word, first refer the "Word List"; if it's not covered there, refer the [American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).
+If you're doubtful of a particular word, first refer the "Word List"; if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

 **Examples**